HumzaBukhari/HumzaBukhari/README.md

 # Hi there, I'm Humza
-I'm a CS student at UIC who is (hopefully) going to graduate in Winter 2025.
+I'm a CS student at UIC who is (hopefully) going to graduate in Spring 2026.
 I'm passionate about complex problem-solving and adapting my skills to crack issues; I treat programming almost like solving a puzzle.
 I'm always excited to learn and apply new skills, languages, and environments.
 I'm currently learning about programming microcontrollers and connecting them together over wifi and Bluetooth.
 In the future, I aspire to be a backend or network developer, but I am open to a lot of different positions.
 In an unstable job market, it helps to be a jack of all trades.

 ## Technical Skills
 -C/C++, Java, SQL - Competent